 Volkswagen T-Cross SUV - MPG, running costs & CO2

-The T-Cross is economical and will have excellent residual values
+The T-Cross is economical and should have excellent residual values

 There was a time when SUVs were typified as being ‘gas guzzlers’, but the latest wave are often almost as economical as their hatchback counterparts.
-The Volkswagen T-Cross, which shares its engines with the Polo hatchback, should be very economical to run, whether you opt for petrol or diesel power.
+The Volkswagen T-Cross, which shares its engines with the Polo hatchback, should be very economical to run, even though it only comes with petrol power.
 It’s not a heavy car, despite its SUV bodystyle, and only comes with two-wheel-drive.